Do Go On - 407 - The Real Pocahontas

 This is how I remember it.

-Meanwhile, Thomas has made it back to the English settlers and tells them of John's
+Meanwhile, Thomas has made it back to the English settlers and tells them of John's capture

-capture, and they rally together to go fight the native people.
+and they rally together to go fight the native people.

-Morning comes, and Powertown and his tribe drag John
+Morning comes and Poetan and his tribe drag John to a cliff for his execution.

-Daniel Ratcliff.
+Daniel Ratcliffe.

-Ratcliff, you don't.
+Ratcliff, you dog.

 He's a classic Disney bad guy.